KLeaveck/migration-readme/README.md

 Update this variable to be "index" if server language is PHP or "default" if server language is ASP

 #### 10. Adjusting def process_rows_from_csv(row, i, xml_doc) function
 If using a migration map you may need to configure the def process_rows_from_csv(row, i, xml_doc) function to reflect the setup of your migration-map.csv.
-There are 3 variables that need to be updated if they are not pointing to the correct index on your migration map.
+Navigate to migrate_from_wordpress.rb file and scroll down untill you locate the def process_rows_from_csv(row, i, xml_doc) function.
+Inside of the function there are 3 variables that need to be updated if they are not already pointing to the correct index on your migration map.

   orig_path = row[0]